AlexanderSvyatokho/pychess/README.md

 # PyChess
 Simple chess game written in Python not using any engines and without studying any chess algorithms.
 Naive implementation for fun.

 ## ToDo List
-Core:
-  - Review and improve the code: Continue from BoardImages

-Postponed:
   - Ability to play for black
   - Promotion options (currently Queen is the only option)
   - En passant move